UstadMobile/UstadMobile/test-end-to-end/webapp-cypress/README.md

 Requirements:

-* Install Node and NPM as per [NPM official docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+* Install Node and NPM as per [NPM official docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) e.g. using node version manager.
 This is tested using NPM10 and Node 18.
 * Install Cypress dependencies as [Cypress docs](https://docs.cypress.io/guides/continuous-integration/introduction#Dependencies)
 * Build the app-ktor-server and testserver-controller (inc) e.g.